New Additions to the Inventory - Völkerkundemuseum der Universität Zürich

 A few more interesting wormholes are opening up as we continue to research the provenance of the Philippine materials in Zurich - tracing the ownership of objects and coming up with archival references to personal letters, donations from the widows and other reports from the Swiss Consulate which remained open during the Philippine American War and throughout the Japanese occupation in World War II (it is considered the longest serving consular representation in the Philippines).

 This ongoing work on the Zurich materials began when studiyo filipino, a dynamic Swiss-based cultural studies networking platform reached out to the Mapping project and asked how they could be involved.
 The collaboration was kickstarted with a symposium on the Philippines in the World followed by a workshop with Dr. Andreas Isler, the curator of the Ethnographic Museum of the University of Zurich, and Dr Cristina Juan who introduced the Mapping project and trained interested parties in back-end data input.
 What followed was a true synchronisation of good will and technical skill as the data for Philippine objects was for the first time ever, made accessible online on the Mapping project's digital platform.

-The work began with data permissions and photographs from Dr Isler, and volunteer work from studiyo filipino members : Patrick Wirz for data input, Lenny Bugayong for translating the catalogue descriptions from German, Annette Hug for the introduction to the Philippine materials at the Zurich Ethnographic Museum and an upcoming full translation into English of Sprungli's consular reports from Stephanie Willi (we will post the translations on the Mapping site as soon as it is ready).
+The work began with data permissions and photographs from Dr Isler, and volunteer work from studiyo filipino members : Patrick Wirz for data input, Lenny Bugayong for translating the catalogue descriptions from German, Annette Hug for the introduction to the Philippine materials at the Zurich Ethnographic Museum and an upcoming full translation into English of Sprungli's consular reports from Stephanie Willi.
 We hope to continue with the data input and further provenance research on the Philippine material objects in Zurich and then expand to other museums in Switzerland.